plumbis/ansible-cumulus-upgrade/l2-demo/README.md

 ## Troubleshooting
 There are several troubleshooting playbooks included in this demo.
 To run the playbooks, simply "ansible-playbook 'insert playbook name here'.
 Be sure to run these playbooks from the l2-demo directory or direct Ansible to the correct inventory.

+## Image Rollback
+To rollback to the previous image, use the leaf/spine-image-rollback.yml playbooks.
+This playbook will revert to the standby slot (pre Cumulus Linux 3.0 only), and reboot the device.
+This playbook is not graceful, it is applied to the entire CLOS layer at the moment.
+Please use the --limit option when running the playbook to limit the rollback scope.